 Welcome to the world of deer hunting!
 You are about to join the ranks of thousands of like-minded hunters - some of the best conservationists on earth.
 Each of them started right where you are today... as a beginner.

 White-tailed deer find all their life needs closely associated with the forest.
-As with many animals, they are known as creatures of the “edge” with a love for green plants, waste grain and tender shoots that they often find in the edge of cultivated fields.
+As with many animals, they are known as creatures of the “edge” with a love for green plants, waste grain and tender shoots that they often find on the edge of cultivated fields.
 Therefore, in the early season, the knowing hunter looks for heavily used trails within 50 yards or so of the edge.
-Late in the season, however, it is the forested land that provides their hiding cover, much of their food and space for movement.
+However, it is late in the season that the forested land provides their hiding cover, much of their food and space for movement.
 Now you may want to move your stand to more secluded areas.

 If you choose to hunt on the side of a ridgeline within the forest, look for trails that lead to the lowest point on the ridge.
 This low point in the ridge is referred to as a “saddle”.
 Deer moving over a ridge will typically look for that path that costs them the least amount of energy to get from one side to the other.

-Deer also prefer a forest that is undergoing secondary succession to a forest that is mature.
+Deer also prefer a forest undergoing secondary succession to a mature one.
 Shrubs, bushes and plants provide both food sources and hiding cover.
 This regenerating forest is usually very thick, making it difficult for other animals to find the deer; however, the deer travel through it with ease.
-If hunting in such an area, a tree stand near a small clearing or on power line right-of-way might be productive.
+If hunting in such an area, a tree stands near a small clearing or on a powerline right-of-way might be productive.

-While you are in the woods scouting, it is a good time to set up new stands or inspect and repair any permanent stands needing attention.
+While scouting in the woods, it is an excellent time to set up new stands or inspect and repair any permanent ones needing attention.
 Depending upon the property, setting at least two stand sites to account for opposing wind directions can increase your chances of success.
 Additionally, setting your stands well in advance of the season will allow the deer time to get used to them being there.